abhijain2003/Pregcare/README.md

 ## 🧠 Challenges we ran into

 - Due to difference in the Time Zone, we had some difficulty to collaborate, but we managed to get the project done.
-- Making a secure payment methos using Hedera.
+- Making a secure payment method using Hedera.

 ## 🏅 Accomplishments that we're proud of